Uomi-network/uomi-node/docs/001-IMPROVEMENT_PROPOSAL_Action_Elaboration_System.md

 The proposed system leverages existing UOMI infrastructure while adding powerful new capabilities, ensuring both compatibility and innovation.
 Each agent output can contain multiple coordinated actions, enabling sophisticated multi-step workflows.
 The phased implementation approach minimizes risk while delivering incremental value, and the extensible architecture provides a foundation for future enhancements.

-**Recommendation:** Proceed with implementation to validate the core concept and demonstrate the system's potential, with full commitment to the complete feature roadmap.
+**Recommendation:** Proceed with implementation to validate the core concept and demonstrate the system's potential, with full commitment to the complete UIP roadmap.

 ---